Fall of Tipu Sultan's Empire, the Sultanate Khudadad

-Tipu Sultan named his territories the Sultanate-i-Khudadad.
-On the fall of Tipu Sultan on 4th May, 1799, Mysore was conquered by the British, resulting in the capture of Tipu's family and his valuable treasures.
+Tipu Sultan named his kingdom the Sultanate-i-Khudadad.
+Following the capture of Srirangapatna on May 4, 1799, the British seized Tipu's family and his valuable treasures.

-Fateh Hyder, the eldest son of Tipu Sultan, was encamped near the Karighatta Hill when he received news of his father's fate.
-At the time, he was accompanied by a mere 50-60 native officers and approximately 120 French forces led by Monsieur Chapuy.
+Fateh Hyder, the eldest son of Tipu Sultan, was encamped near the Karighatta Hill when he received news of his father's demise.
+At the time, he was accompanied by a mere 50-60 native officers and around 120 French troops under Monsieur Chapuy.

 fateh-hyder-eldest-son-of-tipu-sultan-painting-by-thomas-hickey

-On 6th May, the Commissioners dispatched letters to Fateh Hyder, Mir Qamar-ud-din [Senior Military Commander of Tipu] and Purnaiya [Finance Minister of Tipu], urging them to surrender immediately.
+On May 6, the Commissioners dispatched letters to Fateh Hyder, Mir Qamar-ud-din (Tipu's Senior Military Commander) and Purnaiya (Tipu's Chief Financial Minister), urging them to surrender immediately.
 General Harris, in a letter to Lord Wellesley, expressed his belief that they would comply shortly, given that their families were still within the fort.

-As expected, Qamar-ud-din, Ali Raza Khan (a Vakeel of Tipu), and Purnaiya surrendered to General Harris shortly thereafter.
+Shortly thereafter, Qamar-ud-din, Ali Raza Khan (a Vakeel of Tipu), and Purnaiya surrendered to General Harris.

 Kirmani's narrative paints a vivid picture of the tense situation that Fateh Hyder found himself in.
-Fateh Hyder was faced with a difficult decision when he saw the fear, distress, and despair among his followers.
+Fateh Hyder was faced with a difficult decision when he saw fear, distress, and despair among his followers.
 The British General and his officers were using conciliatory language, hinting at the possibility of placing him on the throne.
-Despite the urging of his bravest officers, such as Malik Jahan Khan (Dhondia Wagh), Syed Nasir Ali Mir Miran, and other Asofs, who were ready to devote their lives to his service, Fateh Hyder ultimately chose to surrender.
+Even though his loyal officers such as Malik Jahan Khan (Dhondia Wagh), Syed Nasir Ali Mir Miran, and other Asofs, tried to persuade him to continue the war, Fateh Hyder ultimately chose to surrender.

-These officers reminded Fateh Hyder that Tipu Sultan had devoted his life to the will of God.
-They emphasized that his dominions, fortified cities and strongholds were still under the control of his loyal servants.
-Furthermore, his army, with all its artillery and stores, was waiting for action, and that if there were any intention to reconquer the country, now was the time.
-They assured him of their unwavering loyalty and willingness to make any sacrifice for his cause.
+These officers reminded Fateh Hyder that Tipu Sultan had devoted his life to the will of God, but his territories, cities, and forts were still under their control.
+Furthermore, his army, along with its artillery and stores, was ready for battle.
+They believed that if there was any desire to reconquer the country, now was the time to act.
+They assured him that they were prepared to sacrifice their lives for his cause.

-On the 13th of May, Fateh Hyder made the decision to surrender himself to General Harris.
+On 13 May, Fateh Hyder made the decision to surrender himself to General Harris.
 "Fateh Hyder came to the north bank of the river from beyond the French Rocks, where he had been since the fall of Srirangapatna....Captain Malcolm went to meet Fateh Hyder; he found him under a common tent, with about 50-60 Sirdars, who attended him to head-quarters.
-Fateh Hyder was much depressed and affected, no doubt, by the change of his fortunes", noted Major Allan.
+Fateh Hyder was much depressed and affected, no doubt, by the change of his fortunes," noted Major Allan.

-The surrender of Fateh Hyder marked the end of the 38-year long Muslim rule at Mysore, a dynasty composed only of two rulers: Nawab Hyder Ali Khan and his son Tipu Sultan.
+The surrender of Fateh Hyder marked the end of the 38-year Muslim rule in Mysore, a dynasty consisting of only two rulers: Nawab Hyder Ali Khan and his son Tipu Sultan.

 Notes: